We received a complimentary Dr Catsby whisker fatigue cat bowl for review. We only recommend products we believe are relevant to our readers.

 Cats are known for their finicky eating habits.
 Often we assume that when a cat isn’t eating at meal times, the problem is the food.
 But sometimes, and especially if your cat is showing signs of whisker fatigue, the problem could be the food bowl.

 Preventing whisker fatigue is simple, you just need to minimise any contact between food and water bowls and your cat’s whiskers.
-Opt for wide and shallow bowls that allow your cat to eat and drink comfortably rather than deep bowls that force your cat’s whiskers into uncomfortable contact with the bowl as he eats or drinks.
+Opt for wide and shallow bowls like the Dr Catsby bowl.
+These allow your cat to eat and drink comfortably rather than deep bowls that force your cat’s whiskers into uncomfortable contact with the bowl as he eats or drinks.

 There are many pet food bowls on the market that can help alleviate whisker fatigue or you could simply feed your cat from a ceramic plate or saucer.
 Personally, we prefer stainless steel food bowls for our cats because they’re easy to clean and dishwasher safe.
-Amber eats from a low and flat stainless steel bowl by Dr Catsby that is specifically designed with sloping sides to keep the food in the centre and prevent whisker fatigue.
+Charlie eats from a Dr Catsby bowl for whisker fatigue.
+It is a low and flat stainless steel bowl by that is specifically designed with sloping sides to keep the food in the centre and prevent whisker stress.